The role of medical nutrition in recovery from severe illness - learnings from COVID-19

 New evidence on nutritional challenges and the role of medical nutrition in COVID-19 recovery

-Findings from studies receiving support from the NutriCOVer program contributes to the growing evidence on nutrition and COVID-19, which shows a high burden of malnutrition in patients hospitalized with COVID-19 3,4,5.
+Findings from studies receiving support from the NutriCOVer program contributes to the growing evidence revealing a high burden of malnutrition in patients hospitalized with COVID-19 3,4,5.

 - Patients hospitalized with COVID-19 experience several challenges impacting nutritional intakes, such as loss of taste and smell, loss of appetite or fatigue4,5.
 In addition, 1 out of 2 patients suffered from oropharyngeal dysphagia3.